olivercalder/snapd-prompt-api-brainstorming/README.md

 Exploring possible designs for a snapd prompting API.

 This is meant to be an extension of the existing [snapd REST API](https://snapcraft.io/docs/snapd-rest-api) to enable apparmor prompting support in snapd.
-In particular, this API allows prompt UI clients to receive and respond to resource access requests, and allows permission control panel applications to view, add, modify, and delete rules about resource access.
+In particular, this API allows prompt UI clients to receive and reply to prompt requests, and allows permission control panel applications to view, add, modify, and delete access decisions.

 ### How to Use